Healthy Travel Resources

 - SunRail: Working Hard to Keep You Safe

 - Avis: Safety Pledge

 - Uber: Coronavirus Health and Safety Guidance

-- Lyft: Safety
+- Lyft: Safety First

-Retailers throughout Orange County are free to operate at full capacity.
 Unless otherwise noted, all venues listed on our Shopping page are open for business.
 Please check their websites for hours of operation and additional information.

 Orange County’s public parks and trails are open, providing excellent opportunities to have fun and enjoy Orlando’s great weather.
 Check with Orange County for details about your favorite public parks.
 State parks throughout Florida are also open, including local state parks such as Wekiwa Springs, Blue Spring and De Leon Springs.
 Check with the State of Florida for information about your preferred state parks.

 Unless otherwise noted, all attractions listed on our Sports & Outdoors page are open for business, as are all major sports venues.
 These include downtown Orlando’s Amway Center (home of the NBA’s Orlando Magic and ECHL’s Orlando Solar Bears), Exploria Stadium (home of MLS’s Orlando City Soccer Club and the NWSL’s Orlando Pride), and Camping World Stadium, which hosts numerous bowl games and other sporting events, as well as ESPN Wide World of Sports Complex at Walt Disney World, and the United States Tennis Association National Campus in Lake Nona.